BRAZIL visa for Indians

 - Attested bank statements from last 6 months (I showed around Rs.
 1.7 lakhs in my bank account)

-Brazil Visa in Colombia:
+Brazil Visa for Indians in Bogota, Colombia:

 I had to apply for a new Visa as the first one expired after 90 days and I was returning to Brazil after about 11 months of first entering the country.